KishoreKammela/JobBoardly/docs/job-seeker-features.md

 - **Interview Preparation Tools**: Resources and AI-powered mock interviews.
 - **Career Path Suggestions**: AI-driven recommendations for career growth based on profile and job market trends.
 - **Direct Messaging with Recruiters**: Secure communication channel (post-application or if recruiter initiates).
-- **Enhanced Notifications**:
+- **Enhanced Notifications**: Full implementation as per `docs/notification-system-plan.md`.
-  - **Email/Push Notifications for Saved Searches**: Actively notify users when new jobs match their saved criteria.
-  - More granular control over job alerts (e.g., daily/weekly digests, specific company alerts).
 - **Gamification**: Points or badges for profile completion, applications, etc.
 - **Networking Features**: Ability to connect with other professionals or mentors on the platform.
 - **Clearer guidance for suspended users** on how to resolve their account status.
-- **Filter out withdrawn/rejected jobs from main job feed (`/jobs`)**: This requires more complex data fetching and is a potential future improvement.
+- **Filter out withdrawn/rejected jobs from main job feed (`/jobs`)**: This requires more complex data fetching.
 - **Support for Multiple Choice & Checkbox Screening Questions**: Enhance the UI for job seekers to answer these types.
-- For a broader look at upcoming platform features, refer to the [Enhanced Feature Recommendations](./enhanced-feature-recommendations.md).
+- For a broader look at upcoming platform features, refer to the [Future Development Roadmap](../future-development-roadmap.md).
 - Extensive AI-powered enhancements are planned, including AI Career Path Advisor and AI Job Concierge.
-See `docs/ai-roadmap.md` for the full AI vision.
+See `docs/ai-features-roadmap.md` for the full AI vision.

 ---